 ABOUT ME

-I’ve been personally touched by every angle of the neurodivergent experience – as a child, as an adult, as a parent, and as an educator – and the conclusion I’ve come to is this:
+I have been personally touched by every angle of the neurodivergent experience as a child, as an adult, as a parent, and as an educator.
+The truth I have come to is this:

 It’s time to change the way we approach, uplift, and celebrate the neurodivergent community.